Rich-Harris/magic-string/README.md

 Replaces the characters from `start` to `end` with `content`.
 The same restrictions as `s.remove()` apply.
 Returns `this`.

+### s.slice( start, end )

+Returns the content of the generated string that corresponds to the slice between `start` and `end` of the original string.
+Throws error if the indices are for characters that were already removed.

 ### s.toString()

 Returns the generated string.